 There’s no question you are a responsible pet owner.
 You’ve taken all the steps to create a safe environment and are vigilant about keeping your pet healthy.
 However, no matter how much you prepare, there is always the possibility that your pet will develop an unexpected illness or become accidentally injured, prompting an unplanned trip to the vet.
 And it’s important to have a financial plan in place if this happens.

 Many pet owners still don’t understand how expensive it can be to treat an unexpected illness or injury.
-Here are some actual pet emergencies and the costs associated with treatment:
+Here below are some actual pet emergencies and the costs associated with their treatment.
+After the actual costs of some of these cases I've put the typical range of costs for the conditions, as there can be a lot of variability based on how severely affected a particular pet is, your geographic location, the type of practice/hospital treatment is obtained at, and a wide host of other factors.

 These are just a few examples of actual emergency costs, and though many emergencies have a lower price tag, plenty have a higher one, as well.
 It’s important to consider how you would handle such situations before they happen to one of your pets – doing so will not only allow you to be more emotionally prepared, but better financially prepared as well.

 What's the risk of not planning?

 Sadly, lack of financial planning inevitably leaves pet owners with the heart-wrenching decision to elect less-than-ideal care or even euthanasia – even when the condition is completely fixable.
 Or, the pet owner may take on credit card or loan debt that they have no real means of paying off, plunging them into financial ruin.